EricSchoebel/DocSpector/README-en.md

 By Eric Schöbel

 **DocSpector** is a PyQt5-based desktop application designed to search for keywords in various document types within a specified directory.
-The application supports text files, Microsoft Word documents and comments in PDF files.
+The application supports text files, Microsoft Word documents and inserted text boxes in PDF files.
 Users can specify a directory to search and input keywords to find documents containing those keywords.

 **Features**